solvosci/slv-sale/sale_order_to_invoice_untaxed/readme/DESCRIPTION.md

-Adds pending invoice amount for Sale Orders.
+Adds pending invoice amount (without taxes) for Sale Orders.

 This amount (tax excluded) is calculated using an estimated price unit with discount, as subtotal divided by order line quantity.